Jhorunn/Jhorunn/README.md

 - 🌱 I’m currently learning Movile Development
 - 💬 Ask me about Asp.Net tecnologies
 - 📫 How to reach me: crperezz92@gmail.com
-- ⚡ Fun fact: Not Computer Degree
+- ⚡ Fun fact: I hate the index out of bounds exception, that made me switch from data science to web development